Cha-ching Platinum Visa for Teens Credit Card

 Parent's/Legal Guardian's Agreement

-- I agree that my teen should have an MSUFCU Visa Credit Card with a manageable starter limit.
+- I agree that my teen should have an Cha-ching Platinum Visa with a manageable starter limit.

 - I agree to discuss the terms and conditions of the card with my teen.

-- I agree to discuss with my teen the types of purchases that may be charged to his/her MSUFCU Visa Credit Card, e.g., emergencies, clothing, online shopping, school expenses.
+- I agree to discuss with my teen the types of purchases that may be charged to his/her Cha-ching Platinum Visa, e.g., emergencies, clothing, online shopping, school expenses, etc.

-- I agree that my teen should know how to handle his/her finances and will help him/her with their financial education.
+- I agree that my teen should know how to handle his/her finances and will help him/her with his/her financial education.

-- I will review the fees associated with and the interest charged on the MSUFCU Visa Credit Card with my teen and discuss how they can be reduced.
+- I will review the fees associated with and the interest charges on the Cha-ching Platinum Visa with my teen and discuss how they can be reduced.

 - I will help my teen develop a simple budget to track his/her income and expenses.